Buyer’s Guide: Video Tripods. Things You Should Know

 The locking mechanisms differ for the different types of legs.
 Most one-tube legs will have either flip-latch locks or twist locks.

-Two-tube legs have clamp locks that are very strong and reliable and often come equipped with locking safeties to prevent over-tightening, thus keeping your leg-locks active for a more extended period.
+Two-tube legs have clamp locks that are very strong and reliable.
+They often come equipped with locking safeties to prevent overtightening, keeping the leg locks active for a longer period.

 The final part of the leg of a tripod is the foot.

-All tripod feet are built with some kind of grip.
-These grips vary from a simple rubber boot to prevent sliding, to grooved rubber or plastic feet that grip the environment and go a long way in stabilizing the tripod in precarious outdoor environments.
+All tripod feet are built with some grip.
+These grips vary from simple rubber boots to prevent sliding to grooved rubber or plastic feet that grip the environment and help stabilize the tripod in precarious outdoor environments.

-When you’re loading up 20 pounds worth of camera on an already bulky tripod, pushing is much more preferable to slinging it over your shoulder.
+When loading a 20-pound camera on an already bulky tripod, pushing is preferable to slinging it over your shoulder.

 Quick-Release Plate